An online adventure to ease your wanderlust and spark your creativity.

 This is your chance to experience new adventures through your creativity, from the safety of your writing nook.

-Five-week online writing workshop
+Six-week self-paced writing workshop

 Weekly writing lessons

 Explore your memories with creative lessons based on weekly themes.
-You will be able to use these on future adventures!
+You will be able to use these on future adventures!'

-Private group forum
+Private online forum